 A full pork shoulder should weigh between 12 and 16 pounds.
 It will have a bone and joint plus a good helping of fat and collagen.

 Because of the intense fat marbling, pork shoulder doesn't dry as quickly as other pieces of meat.
 The process of smoking causes the collagen to break down into simple sugars making the meat sweet and tender.
 This means you can skip all the traditional rubs, mops, and sauces and the pork will stand alone on the flavors of the meat and the smoke.

 Boston Butt Vs. Picnic Roast

 If you can't find a whole pork shoulder at your local store you can get either or both of these cuts and have just what you need.
-Both cuts will weigh between 6 to 8 pounds individually, but the Boston butt will have less bone than the picnic, which can come with or without the bone.
-You want one with the bone).
+Both cuts will weigh between 6 to 8 pounds individually, but the Boston butt will have less bone than the picnic, which can come with or without the bone (you want one with the bone).
 The butt is the preferred cut for competition cooks and what most people are cooking in their backyards these days.
-The butt has a consistent, rectangular shape and is easy to handle.
+It has a consistent, rectangular shape and is easy to handle.
 The picnic is more like an unprepared ham but works just as well for pulled pork.

-Rubbing: If you choose to add a rub, do so liberally.
-Remember that you are trying to flavor a large piece of meat.
-To apply, take the pork shoulder or section, trimmed of unnecessary fat and skin and rinse with cool water and pat dry.
-Take the rub and sprinkle over the surface.
+If you choose to use a rub, do so liberally—remember that you are trying to flavor a large piece of meat.
+To apply the seasoning, take the piece of pork, trimmed of unnecessary fat and skin, and rinse with cool water and pat dry.
+Then sprinkle the rub over the surface of the meat, massaging it in a bit.
+Make sure that every part is evenly covered—pork shoulders can have a very uneven surface so add the rub from every angle.
 The general rule is, what sticks is what stays.
-Make sure that every part is evenly covered.
-Pork shoulders can have a very uneven surface so add the rub from every angle.